gjorup95/BuzzMate/README.md

-<h3 align="center">HotCiv</h3>
+<h3 align="center">BuzzMate</h3>

   <p align="center">
-   Java project that follows the principles of the famous game Civilization and uses it as a learning ground for exploring different developer practices in the java language.
+   A native android project that uses GPS location to track the arrival of public transportation vehicles<br/>
+  It does this to alert the visually impaired user of when to prepare to board and when to get off.
     <br />
    <div align="center">
   <img src="https://github.com/gjorup95/HotCiv-Java/blob/master/images/Hotciv.png" />